 top of page

-During the Summer months only, I offer incident-specific EMDR for parents as a more intensive, shorter term service.
-Please note these appointments are structured very differently from regular psychotherapy or parent coaching:
+For these parents, I offer incident-specific Eye Movement Desensitization and Reprocessing (EMDR) as a more intensive, shorter term service.
+Please note these appointments are structured very differently from regular psychotherapy or parent coaching.
+Here are the logistical shenanigans:

 • Diagnostic intake appointment (billing code 90791)- 90 min for $600